EvalCrafter: Benchmarking and Evaluating Large Video Generation Models: Evaluation Metrics

 \subsection{User Opinion Alignments}

-Besides the above objective metrics, we conduct user studies on the main five aspects to get the users' opinions.
-These aspects include (1) \textit{Video Qualities.} It indicates the quality of the generated video where a higher score shows there is no blur, noise, or other visual degradation.
-(2) \textit{Text and Video Alignment.} This opinion considers the relationships between the generated video and the input text-prompt, where a generated video has the wrong count, attribute, and relationship will be considered as low-quality samples.
-(3) \textit{Motion Quality.} In this metric, the users need to identify the correctness of the generated motions from the video.
-(4)~\textit{Temporal Consistency.} Temporal consistency is different from motion quality.
-In motion quality, the user needs to give a rank for high-quality movement.
-However, in temporal consistency, they only need to consider the frame-wise consistency of each video.
-(5)~\textit{Subjective likeness.} This metric is similar to the aesthetic index, a higher value indicates the generated video generally achieves human preference, and we leave this metric used directly.
+Besides the above objective metrics, we evaluate user opinions through studies focusing on five main aspects: (1) \textit{Video Quality}, indicating the quality of the generated video where a higher score shows less blur, noise, or other visual degradation; (2) \textit{Text and Video Alignment}, examining the relationships between the generated video and the input text-prompt, requiring users to evaluate the correctness of generated motions; (3) \textit{Motion Quality}, requiring users to identify the correctness of the generated motions from the video.
+(4)~\textit{Temporal Consistency}, assessing frame-wise consistency, varying from \textit{Motion Quality}, which needs users to give a rank for high-quality movement; (5)~\textit{Subjective likeness}, similar to the aesthetic index, a higher value indicates the generated video generally achieves human preference, and we leave this metric used directly.

 For evaluation, we generate videos using the provided prompts benchmark on five state-of-the-art methods of ModelScope~\cite{modelscope}, ZeroScope~\cite{zeroscope}, Gen2~\cite{gen1}, Floor33~\cite{floor33}, and PikaLab~\cite{pika}, getting 2.5k videos in total.
 For a fair comparison, we change the aspect ratio of Gen2 and PikaLab to $16:9$ to suitable other methods.
 Also, since PikaLab can not generate the content without the visual watermark, we add the watermark of PikaLab to all other methods for a fair comparison.
 We also consider that some users might not understand the prompt well, for this purpose, we use SDXL~\cite{sdxl} to generate three reference images of each prompt to help the users understand better, which also inspires us to design an SD-Score to evaluate the models' text-video alignments.
-For each metric, we ask three users to give opinions between 1 to 5, where a large value indicates better alignments.
-We use the average score as the final labeling and normalize it to range [0, 1].
+For each metric, we ask 7 users to give opinions between 1 to 5, where a large value indicates better alignments.
+The video sequence has been randomly shuffled before being given to users, and we get 8647 feedback scores in total.
+Finally, after filtering, we keep 1024 most objective and professional scores as illustrated in Fig.~\ref{fig:user_study}.